For honest and ethical appraisals, rely on Antares Real Estate Management

-Antares Real Estate Management holds itself to the industry standards and guidelines set in place for professional behavior.
-We can't accept anything less from ourselves.
-Working on orders that contingency fees is never an option.
-That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
-We can't do assignments on percentage fees.
-That is perhaps the appraisal industries most important rule, because it would invite fraudulent practices since increasing the estimate of the home would increase the fee.
-We don't do that.
-Other improper practices may be established by state law or professional organizations that the appraiser belongs.
+We require the highest ethical standards possible from ourselves.
+We don't do assignments on contingency fees.
+That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+Another practice that's restricted is doing assignments on percentage fees.
+That is probably the appraisal professions biggest no-no, because it would invite fraudulent practices since increasing the value of the home would increase the fee.
+We set ourselves to a higher standard.
+Other unprofessional practices may be defined by state law or professional societies to which an appraiser belongs.